smartmontools SVN Rev 4321

 Please refer to the further tabs and links to get detailed information on each class and method.

-The smartmontools package contains two utility programs (smartctl and smartd) to control and monitor storage systems using the Self-Monitoring, Analysis and Reporting Technology System (SMART) built into most modern ATA and SCSI harddisks.
+The smartmontools package contains two utility programs (smartctl and smartd) to control and monitor storage systems using the Self-Monitoring, Analysis and Reporting Technology System (SMART) built into most modern ATA, SCSI and NVMe disks.

-Smartmontools supports ATA/ATAPI/SATA-3 to -8 disks and SCSI disks and tape devices.
+Smartmontools supports ATA/ATAPI/SATA-3 to -8 disks, SCSI disks and tape devices and NVMe devices.
 It should run on any modern Darwin (Mac OS X), Linux, FreeBSD, NetBSD, OpenBSD, Solaris, OS/2, Cygwin, QNX, eComStation or Windows system.

 Each different port and OS needs to provide it's own interface.
 It is meant to isolate the OS dependent parts of the code and to provide a debugging interface.